fabymarpe/serviceApp/README.md

 3. Type the require fields (description, source address, destination address)
-4. With the onBlur event of each address fields the app will connect with Google map api and will the duration and distance between the addresses and show on Map.
+4. With the onBlur event of each address fields the app will connect with Google map api and will get the duration and distance between the addresses and show them on Map.